 Janessa Giesbrecht is the Textile and Traditional Handcrafts Social Enterprise Coordinator for IFC.
 Her interest in social issues and international development led her to pursue schooling in Community Economic Development, as well as Apparel Design.

-She is assisted by Cherie, a faithful volunteer who co-facilitates workshops, shares her wealth of expertise, and keeps us all laughing.
 All volunteers are welcome to come and see how they can best work with us!

 Hosting a Fundraiser in your Church or Community

 Running a fundraiser means that you are the champion for the IFC and Mashkiki Moccasins at your church or community!

 Promoting and advertising for the fundraiser during the months of August and September

 Collecting order forms and sending them to the Mashkiki Moccasins by the cut-off date